-Kathy Hester, creator of the blog Healthy Slow Cooking , is passionate about making healthy eating easy and delicious.
+Kathy Hester, creator of the blog Healthy Slow Cooking opens in a new tab, is passionate about making healthy eating easy and delicious.
 Her vegan recipes are proven crowd pleasers.
 They are full of flavor, and the meat eaters in your family will love them, too.
-Her recipes have been featured in The Washington Post , The Oregonian and Yoga Journal , just to name a few.
-She the author of a number of books, including the bestselling cookbook The Vegan Slow Cooker, and her latest, The Ultimate Vegan Cookbook for Your Instant Pot.
+Her recipes have been featured in The Washington Post opens in a new tab, The Oregonian opens in a new tab and Yoga Journal opens in a new tab.
+She the author of a number of books, including the bestselling cookbook The Vegan Slow Cooker and The Ultimate Vegan Cookbook for Your Instant Pot.

 Nutritional yeast — sometimes called Nooch— is now one of the most used ingredients in my (vegan) kitchen.
 I think of it as a magical ingredient because it’s as at home subbing in for chicken broth as it is cheese.
 In fact I always keep a jar of it right on my kitchen counter so that I can add a little whenever I need a savory flavor boost.
 But it’s not just for vegans or vegetarians — nutritional yeast works in any soup or stew, and is wonderful on popcorn too!

 Nutritional Yeast is a deactivated yeast related to brewer’s yeast, which is used as a fermentation agent in beer making.
 The yeast is grown on a food source — some brands use molasses — then harvested, heated, dried and crumbled.
 This process deactivates the yeast, and creates a wonderfully nutty, tasty and versatile ingredient.

 To preserve all the B vitamins, store in a dark glass or a ceramic container to keep it protected from the light.
 Since it’s a dry product, you want to lid tightly sealed to keep moisture out — as long as nutritional yeast stays dry, it can last for up to two years.